-In our SEO process, this one of the most important action that needs to be done before starting the campaign.
-At this stage, you will discover the reasons why the website fails to convert.
-It basically tackles the UX (user experience) issues and other technical issues.
-This can be understood by answering this question: “Why my website does not meet my goals?”
+In our SEO process, this is one of the most important actions that need to be done before starting the campaign.
+At this stage, you will uncover the reasons why the website failed to convert.
+It basically tackles UX (user experience) issues and other technical challenges.

-Either you are using a free like using Google Analytics or paid tool in measuring your SEO efforts, this process is always a must.
-This will tell you if you are on the right track or you need to change your plan.
+Either you are using a free tool like Google Analytics or a paid tool in measuring your SEO efforts, this process is always a must.
+This will tell you if you are on the right track or if you need to change your plan.

 This local SEO case study is one of the proofs that search engine optimization is still alive.
 It is not just all about gaining links or rankings.
 Dealing with SEO is about answering: “What’s the purpose of your site?”